 Tracking Real-World Outcomes

-The TVT Registry™ is a benchmarking tool developed to track patient safety and real-world outcomes related to transcatheter valve replacement and repair procedures and emerging treatments for valve disease patients.
-Created by The Society of Thoracic Surgeons (STS) and the American College of Cardiology (ACC), the TVT Registry is designed to monitor the safety and efficacy of this new procedure for the treatment of aortic stenosis.
+The STS/ACC TVT Registry™ is a benchmarking tool developed to track patient safety and real-world outcomes related to transcatheter valve replacement and repair procedures and emerging treatments for valve disease patients.
+Created by The Society of Thoracic Surgeons (STS) and the American College of Cardiology (ACC), the TVT Registry is designed to monitor the safety and efficacy of these new technologies for the treatment of valve disease.

-Employing a first-of-its-kind transcatheter heart valve technology, TAVR provides a new treatment option for patients who are considered to be inoperable for conventional aortic valve replacement surgery.
+Employing state-of-the-art heart valve technology, transcatheter heart valve procedures provide new treatment options for patients who are not eligible for conventional heart valve replacement or repair surgery.

 Through the capture and reporting of patient demographics, procedure details, and facility and physician information, the TVT Registry provides a data repository capable of delivering insight into clinical practice patterns and patient outcomes.

-Additionally, the TVT Registry has been approved by the Centers for Medicare and Medicaid Services (CMS) to meet the registry requirement outlined in the national coverage decisions for transcatheter aortic valve replacement (TAVR) and transcatheter mitral valve repair (TMVR).
+Additionally, the TVT Registry has been approved by the Centers for Medicare and Medicaid Services (CMS) to meet the registry requirements outlined in the national coverage decisions for transcatheter aortic valve replacement (TAVR) and transcatheter mitral valve repair (TMVR).

 For Participating Hospitals, the TVT Registry Offers:

 Quarterly reports containing practice patterns, demographics and outcomes of procedures that compare an institution’s performance with that of the national experience